Sunday school has now resumed, in person, in church at 10.30 every Sunday morning. All are welcome.

 Festivals and Special Services

-Children play a key role in important Christian festivals, such as Christmas, Easter and Harvest, filling the church with beautiful and creative decorations.
+Festivals, such as Christmas, Easter and Harvest, filling the church with beautiful and creative decorations.
 They also participate at Epiphany when the wise men come bearing gifts for the Christ child.

 We hold an interactive "Easter Walk" during Holy Week to invite the children to experience the journey from Palm Sunday to Easter morning in an informal liturgical setting.
 All Hallow's Eve provides for an opportunity to bring Halloween back to church with an interactive liturgy followed by treats and activities.
 On Shrove Tuesday we have a party of feasting and fun with pancakes and activities in preparation for Lent.